jkandcoding/QuantiTanti/README.md

 Not much more to say, hope you 'll like it!

 ## Acknowledgments
-"Icons made by Freepik, Kiranshastry, Good Ware and DinosoftLabs from www.flaticon.com"
+Icons made by Freepik, Kiranshastry, Good Ware and DinosoftLabs from www.flaticon.com

 ## License
 (https://www.apache.org/licenses/LICENSE-2.0)